berachain/guides/apps/gelato-vrf/README.md

 This repository includes contracts and configurations necessary for implementing VRF functionality on Gelato, making it easy for developers to integrate random number generation into their projects.

-## Contracts

-There are two types of VRF contracts available in this repository:

 > [!NOTE]
 > Check the deployed addresses for each network in the `deployments/` folder, which is automatically created at the root of the `gelato-vrf/` directory following a deployment.